samd-systems/palo-alto-labs/Palo-Alto-NGFW-Cornerstone-Lab-End-to-End-Enterprise-Security-Architecture/README.md

 The focus is on how multiple control layers operate together to enforce security decisions based on identity, zone, application, and threat intelligence, with all outcomes validated through observable behavior.

-This lab is documented as a validated engineering case note rather than a configuration walkthrough.
+This lab is documented as a validated engineering case note, not a configuration walkthrough.

 ## Lab Objectives
 - Build a multi-zone enterprise network with enforced segmentation
+- Deploy Cisco multi-tier switching with LACP port-channels and VLAN segmentation
 - Implement Zero Trust access using User-ID and Active Directory
 - Deploy an Active/Passive HA pair with session synchronization
 - Establish site-to-site IPsec VPN with eBGP route exchange